John-Otago/PhD-Plus/README.md

 - [Optional] MIT open course (15.390) and MOOC (15.390x) on **Innovation-Driven Entrepreneurship** || *You can find it on [EdX]( https://entrepreneurship.mit.edu/online-learning/), YouTube ([here]( https://www.youtube.com/channel/UCalob7RKVi8MsKjMmpiyZzw) and [here]( https://www.youtube.com/MITBootcamps)), or [MIT OpenCourseWare](https://ocw.mit.edu/courses/sloan-school-of-management/15-390-new-enterprises-spring-2013/).
 You can also sign up for their [bootcamp](https://bootcamps.mit.edu/bootcamps/innovation-leadership/).*

 ### 4.5 Become an SME Owner-Operator or Sole-Proprietor
-- [Optional] **Small Business Management: Theory & Practice, 4th ed.** (T Mazzarol & S Reboud, 2020, Springer)
-- [Optional] **Workbook for Small Business Management: Theory and Practice, 4th ed.** (T Mazzarol & S Reboud, 2020, Springer)
+- [No book recommended in this section.]

 Starting and running a small business (SME: small-or-medium-sized enterprise) is different from launching an innovation-driven startup to carve out a non-existing market.

-A few books on non-academic careers in 4.3 have mentioned how some PhD graduates (especially those in HASS) have launched their consultancy or writing/editing services, who count as owner-operators of small businesses (or sole-traders/proprietors).
+You'll see in the books on non-academic careers that some PhD graduates (especially in HASS) have launched their consultancy or writing/editing services, and essentially become owner-operators of small businesses (or sole-traders/proprietors).

-The books in this section offer basic introductions.
-Practice is much more important than theory, whether you want to launch a startup or become a small business owner-manager.
+Whether to run a startup or a small business, practice is much more important than theory.
 Your local small business council or association may be able to help, and there are lots of relevant resources online.
-You need to learn from people with real-life business experiences, not researchers.
+You need to learn from people with real-life business experiences, not academics who write books for other academics.
+If you do read books, choose those written by experienced business people.

 Last note: networking is important for both academic and non-academic careers!